Mbed-TLS/mbedtls/SECURITY.md

 Mbed TLS aims to fully protect against remote attacks and to enable the user application in providing full protection against remote attacks.
-Said protection is limited to providing security guarantees offered by the protocol in question.
+Said protection is limited to providing security guarantees offered by the protocol being implemented.
 (For example Mbed TLS alone won't guarantee that the messages will arrive without delay, as the TLS protocol doesn't guarantee that either.)

-**Warning!** Depending on network latency, the timing of messages might be enough to launch some timing attacks.
-Block ciphers do not yet achieve full protection against these.
+**Warning!** Block ciphers do not yet achieve full protection against attackers who can measure the timing of packets with sufficient precision.
 For details and workarounds see the [Block Ciphers](#block-ciphers) section.

 ### Local attacks